zachwill/flask_heroku/README.md

-All of the CSS stylesheets are written using the [Less CSS](http://lesscss.org/) syntax, since I rarely write out my stylesheets using vanilla CSS anymore -- seriously, who wants to work in "language" that doesn't support variables?
+All of the CSS stylesheets are written using the [Less CSS](http://lesscss.org/) syntax, since I rarely write out my stylesheets using vanilla CSS anymore.
 If you're using Mac OS X for development, make sure to check out [incident57's Less.app](http://incident57.com/less/).